mayerwin/bontact/readme.txt

 == Frequently Asked Questions ==

 = What’s included in your free version? =
-A free version contains 2 chat representatives, 10 minutes of call time, and 10 Text messages.If you need more, check here for our pricing page.
+A free version contains 2 chat representatives, 10 minutes of call time, and 10 Text messages.
+If you need more, check here for our pricing page.

 = Do you have a demo version? =
 Yes!
 Check out this <a href="http://demo-bontact.ucoz.com/">demo site</a> with our widget that’s connected to a  <a href="https://dashboard.bontact.com/html/login.aspx?username=demo@bontact.com&pass=demo">demo dashboard</a> .
 Feel free to play around with both simultaneously to test out our features.